Interim Sexual Misconduct Policy and Procedures

 - Stone Center Counseling Service (781.283.2839).
 Located in Simpson, 2nd Floor.

-When a confidential resource for a student learns of sexual misconduct while acting in the scope of their professional licensure, they will not share identifiable information about the student they are supporting, without that person’s permission, unless:
+When a member of the Health Service, Counseling Service, or ORSL learns of sexual misconduct while acting in the scope of their professional licensure, they will not share identifiable information about the student they are supporting, without that person’s permission, unless:

 - sharing is required to address imminent risk of harm to the safety of the campus community or the person they are supporting, or

-- they reasonably believe that the person they are supporting experienced abuse or neglect while that person is/was a minor (under 18), in which case the Massachusetts Department of Children and Families must be notified.
+- they reasonably believe that the person they are supporting experienced abuse or neglect while that person is/was a minor (under 18), in which case the Massachusetts Department of Children and Families must be notified pursuant to the Policy on Safety and Well-Being of Minors.

 Wellesley College employees may access the following confidential resource, who can assist the employee in responding to sexual misconduct, while keeping the employee’s experiences confidential: